CHILLERS & AC UNITS.

 In general DX units are used for relatively small capacity systems and chillers are used for relatively large

-load software given under Member Resources button on the left to determine the required capacity.
-Further
+& Heating load software given under the "Hvac Software" tab above to determine the required capacity.

 Chillers are available in the following major categories, based on the type of compressor and size of the